Smolpay/djangoProject1/README.md

 3) Open repository in your IDE.
 4) In the terminal being in the root folder(djangoProject1/) of the application, write the commands:

-a)"docker compose up" to run the container
+a)"docker compose up" to build the container

 b) you need to make migtations in DB with command:
 "docker-compose run web python manage.py makemigrations" to build migrations and